Indiana Court Records

 According to Indiana's Access to Public Records Act (APRA), Indiana driving records are public information that can be accessed by members of the public.
 The Indiana Bureau of Motor Vehicles is mandated by law to provide driving records without personally identifiable information to the public on request.
 Due to the Driver's Privacy Protection Act (DPPA), the state BMV restricts and regulates access to driving records containing personal information to protect the record holder’s privacy.
 Interested individuals are required to open an account with the government to make driving records requests.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state government agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.